Part 1 Understanding Chords

 • --0--

-2 Learn chords in C major.
-Place your ring finger on the third fret of the fifth string, and then place your middle finger on the second fret of the fourth string.
-At the same time, place the middle finger on the second fret of the fourth string - note that this is the same as the beginning of the G chord, just move one string downward.
+2 Learn the C major chord.
+Place your ring finger on the third fret of the fifth string, then place your middle finger on the second fret of the fourth string.
+At the same time, place your middle finger on the second fret of the fourth string—note that this is the same as the beginning of the G chord, just moved down one string.
 Finally, place your index finger on the first fret of the second string.
-Except for the top string, all other strings must be used.
+Use all the strings except the top string.

 • --0--